libp2p/js-libp2p/README.md

 - dataSent
 - dataReceived

-Each one of them contains an object that has a key for each interval (`60000`, `300000` and `900000` miliseconds).
+Each one of them contains an object that has a key for each interval (`60000`, `300000` and `900000` milliseconds).

 Each one of these values is [an exponential moving-average instance](https://github.com/pgte/moving-average#readme).

 #### Stats update interval

 Stats are not updated in real-time.
 Instead, measurements are buffered and stats are updated at an interval.
-The maximum interval can be defined through the `Switch` constructor option `stats.computeThrottleTimeout`, defined in miliseconds.
+The maximum interval can be defined through the `Switch` constructor option `stats.computeThrottleTimeout`, defined in milliseconds.

 ### Private Networks